On this page

 Trawling is also banned during daylight hours for the second season to reduce the catch of egg-bearing female tiger prawns.

 The first fishing season lasts for approximately 2.5 months.
-The second fishing season lasts for up to 4 months.
+The second fishing season lasts for up to four months.

 Cooperative management